-1 Paul, a bond-servant of Christ Jesus, called to be an apostle, separated to the gospel of God, 2 which He promised beforehand through His prophets in the Holy Scriptures, 3 and which concerns His Son, who was born of the seed of David according to the flesh, 4 and appointed Son of God with power1 according to the Spirit of holiness by the resurrection from the dead: Jesus Christ our Lord.
-5 Through Him we have received grace and apostleship for obedience to the faith among all nations for His name’s sake, 6 among whom you also are the called of Jesus Christ.
-7 To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ.
+1 Paul, a bond-servant of Christ Jesus, called to be an apostle, separated to the gospel of God, 2 which he promised beforehand through his prophets in the Holy Scriptures, 3 and which centers around his Son, who was born of the seed of David according to the flesh, 4 and appointed Son-of-God-in-power according to the Spirit of holiness through his resurrection from the dead: Jesus Christ our Lord.1 5 Through him we have received grace and apostleship for obedience to the faith among all nations for his name’s sake, 6 among whom you also are the called of Jesus Christ.
+7 To all who are in Rome, dearly loved by God, called to be saints: Grace to you, and peace, from God our Father and the Lord Jesus Christ.

 Paul’s Longing to Visit Rome

-8 First, I thank my God through Jesus Christ for you all, because your faith is spoken of throughout the whole world.
-9 For God is my witness, whom I serve with my spirit in the gospel of His Son, how unceasingly I make mention of you at all times in my prayers,2 10 asking if perhaps now, at last, by the will of God, the way may be opened for me to come to you.
-11 For I long to see you, that I may impart to you some spiritual gift, so that you may be established— 12 that is, that I may be encouraged together with you3 by our mutual faith, both yours and mine.
+8 First, I thank my God through Jesus Christ for every one of you, for the news of your faith is being proclaimed all over the world.
+9 For God is my witness, whom I serve with my spirit in the gospel of his Son, how unceasingly I mention2 you in my prayers, 10 always asking3 if perhaps now at last, by the will of God, the way may be opened for me to come to you.
+11 For I long to see you, that I might impart to you some spiritual gift so that you may be established— 12 that is, that I may be encouraged, together with you,4 by our mutual faith, both yours and mine.

-13 Now I do not want you to be unaware, brothers, that I often planned to come to you (but was hindered until now), that I might obtain some fruit among you as well, just as I have among the other Gentiles.
-14 I am a debtor both to Greeks and barbarians, both to wise and foolish.
-15 Thus, for my part, I am eager also to preach the gospel to you who are in Rome.
+13 Now, brothers, I don’t want you to be unaware that I often planned to come to you (but was hindered until now), so that I might obtain some spiritual fruit among you as well, just as I have among the other Gentiles.
+14 I am a debtor both to Greeks and barbarians, to the wise and the foolish.
+15 Thus, for my part, I am also eager to preach the gospel to you who live in Rome.

-16 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
-17 For in it the righteousness of God is revealed, based on faith, resulting in faith.4 As it is written, “The righteous man shall live by faith.”5
+16 For I am not ashamed of the gospel, since it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
+17 For in it a righteousness that comes from God is now revealed, a righteousness that is by faith and for faith.5 As it is written, “But he who is righteous by faith shall live.”6

-18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because what may be known of God is evident within6 them, for God has shown it to them.
-20 For since the creation of the world His invisible attributes—His eternal power and divine nature—have been clearly seen, being understood through the things that are made, so that they are without excuse.
-21 For though they knew God, they neither glorified Him as God, nor were they thankful, but instead became futile in their thoughts, and their senseless heart was darkened.
-22 Professing to be wise, they became fools, 23 and changed the glory of the incorruptible God into an image7 made in the likeness of corruptible man—and birds and four-footed animals and reptiles.8
+18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness; 19 for what may be known about God is evident within7 them, for God has shown it to them.
+20 For since the creation of the world his invisible attributes—his eternal power and divine nature—have been clearly seen, being understood through the things that he has made,8 so that they are without excuse.
+21 For though they knew God, they neither glorified him as God, nor were they thankful, but instead became futile in their thoughts, even as9 their senseless hearts were10 darkened.
+22 Professing to be wise, they became fools, 23 exchanging11 the glory of the incorruptible God for an image made in the likeness of corruptible man, and of birds and four-footed animals and reptiles.12

-24 Therefore God gave them over in the lusts of their hearts to impurity, for the dishonoring of their bodies with one another,9 25 these who exchanged the truth of God for the lie, and who worshiped and served the creature rather than the Creator, who is blessed forever.
+24 So God gave them over in the lusts of their hearts to impurity, for the dishonoring of their bodies with one another—13 25 these who exchanged the truth of God for a lie,14 and who worshiped and served the creature instead of the creator, who is blessed forever.
 Amen.

 26 For this reason God gave them over to shameful passions.
-For even their women exchanged natural relations for what is contrary to nature.
-27 Likewise the men also, abandoning natural relations with women, burned in their lust for one another, men with men committing what is shameful, and receiving in their own persons the due penalty of their waywardness.
+For not only did their women exchange natural relations for that which is contrary to nature, 27 but the men also did the same: Abandoning natural relations with women, they burned in their lust for one another, men with men committing indecent acts, and receiving in their own persons the due penalty of their moral waywardness.15

-28 And just as they did not think it worthwhile to retain God in their knowledge, so God gave them over to a worthless mind, to do those things which are not proper, 29 being filled with all sorts of unrighteousness, wickedness, greed, and depravity; they are full of envy, murder, strife, deceit, and malice; they are gossips, 30 backbiters, haters of God, insolent, arrogant, boastful, inventors of evil, disobedient to parents, 31 senseless, untrustworthy, unloving, and unmerciful—32 who, knowing the righteous judgment of God, that those who practice such things are worthy of death, not only do the same, but also give hearty approval to those who practice them.
+28 And since they did not think it worthwhile to retain God in their knowledge, God gave them over to a debased mind, to do those things that are improper.
+29 They are filled with all sorts of unrighteousness, wickedness, greed, and depravity.
+They overflow with16 envy, murder, strife, deceit, and malice.
+They are gossips, 30 backbiters, haters of God, insolent, arrogant, boastful, inventors of evil, disobedient to parents, 31 senseless, untrustworthy, unloving, and unmerciful.
+32 And though they know the righteous judgment of God, that those who practice such things deserve to die, they not only do them themselves, but also give hearty approval to those who engage in them.

 - Or among you

-- Or He who is righteous by faith shall live.
-See Hab.
+- Or But the righteous shall live by faith.
+Hab.
 2:4

 - Or crawling things, creatures